-- Introduction to the basic terminology in forecast System - Types of forecast - Preparation of weather forecast - Lecture on accuracy and skills of the weather forecast - Overview of the weather forecast modelling - Uncertainties associated with weather forecasting
+- Introduction to the basic terminology in forecast System - Types of forecast - · Lecture on accuracy and skills of weather forecast - Overview of the weather forecast modelling - Uncertainties associated with weather forecasting

-Get to know about basic knowledge of weather forecast generations.
-How the forecast is being prepared, an overview of models used, the accuracy of the forecast and uncertainty associated with forecasting.
+Get to know about basic knowledge on weather forecast generations.
+How the forecast is being prepared, overview of models used accuracy of the forecast and uncertainty associated with forecasting.